habitry/medium_posts/_motivating_info_security.md

 The first step to breaking a habit is to change your environment so that you don't come across cues that trigger it.
 The second step is to do the new habit you want in the presence of that cue.
 The third step is to make the new habit as easy as possible.

-Most modern password managers do this wonderfully well by co-opting existing cues in service of new habits.
-For example, they'll ask you if you want to add a password to your vault after you enter it in the course of your regular web browsing.
+Most modern password managers do this well by co-opting existing cues in service of new habits.
+For example, they'll use a browser extension to ask you if you want to add a password to your vault after you enter it in the course of your regular web browsing.
 Next, they'll start suggesting the new habit: use the password manager to enter your password on this site from now on.
 Finally, they make it as easy as possible by offering one click logins to all online accounts.

 ### Tactic: Help them build their community

 By now you've built their trust, supported their onboarding, and helped them build new more secure habits.
 Your users are feeling successful, and some of them might want to spread the love.
 This could be as simple as showing them how they can help their friends and family live more secure lives, too.
 And it could be as involved as creating a [community of behavior change](http://habitry.link/community) with them.

+1Password does this by offering "Family", "Team", and "Business" offerings.
+Our interviewees who took advantage of these offerings did so specifically because 1Password had made them feel so smart, that they wanted to help their friends and family with their new knowledge of the tool.

 ## Conclusion